Shirmohammad-Ta/sentiment-analyzer/README.md

-#  Sentiment Analyzer
+# 🧠 Sentiment Analyzer

-A modular Python project for sentiment analysis on user reviews using traditional machine learning methods.
+A modular Python project for sentiment analysis on user reviews using traditional ML and optional integration with deep learning.

-##  Features
+## 📦 Features

-- Clean architecture with modular components
+- 🔁 Modular code architecture with reusable components
-- Text preprocessing with NLTK
+- 🧹 Text preprocessing with NLTK (cleaning, lemmatization, stopword removal)
-- TF-IDF vectorization
-- Model training using Logistic Regression
+- 🧠 Multiple model support (Logistic Regression, SVM, etc.)
-- Evaluation with classification report and confusion matrix
+- 🎯 Evaluation with classification report and confusion matrix
+- 🧪 Unit testing using `unittest` framework
-- REST API with Flask
+- 🚀 Interactive API using Flask for real-time inference
+- 💾 Model persistence using joblib
+- 📊 Visualization using seaborn and matplotlib
+- 🧪 Jupyter Notebook for end-to-end demo and reporting
+- 🌟 Optional: Integration with pretrained transformers like BERT for advanced performance
-- Interactive UI with Streamlit
+- 🌐 Streamlit UI for simple front-end interaction
-- Unit tests with unittest framework

-##  How to Run
+## 🚀 How to Run

 1. Install dependencies:
    ```
    pip install -r requirements.txt
    ```

-2. Run main training script:
+2. Train the model:
    ```
    python src/main.py
    ```

-3. Launch Streamlit app:
+3. Run Streamlit app:
    ```
    streamlit run app/sentiment_ui.py
    ```